sakaiproject/sakai/content-review/impl/turnitin-oc/README.md

 # default: false
 # turnitin.oc.skip.delays=false

-# turnitin.accept.all.files (Optional)
+# turnitin.oc.accept.all.files (Optional)
 # If true, any file type will be accepted by Sakai.
 Invalid file types will still be rejected by Turnitin.
 # default: false
-# example: turnitin.accept.all.files=false
+# example: turnitin.oc.accept.all.files=false

-# turnitin.acceptable.file.extensions (Optional)
+# turnitin.oc.acceptable.file.extensions (Optional)
 # Allows you to customize the set of file extensions that Sakai will allow you to submit to Turnitin.
 Invalid file types will still be rejected by Turnitin.
-This list must match the list set for turnitin.acceptable.mime.types and turnitin.acceptable.file.types
+This list must match the list set for turnitin.oc.acceptable.mime.types and turnitin.oc.acceptable.file.types
 # default: A hard coded list of mime types
-# example: turnitin.acceptable.file.extensions.count=3
+# example: turnitin.oc.acceptable.file.extensions.count=3
-# turnitin.acceptable.file.extensions.1=.pdf
+# turnitin.oc.acceptable.file.extensions.1=.pdf
-# turnitin.acceptable.file.extensions.2=.docx
+# turnitin.oc.acceptable.file.extensions.2=.docx
-# turnitin.acceptable.file.extensions.3=.txt
+# turnitin.oc.acceptable.file.extensions.3=.txt

-# turnitin.acceptable.mime.types (Optional)
+# turnitin.oc.acceptable.mime.types (Optional)
 # Allows you to customize the set of file extensions that Sakai will allow you to submit to Turnitin.
 Invalid file types will still be rejected by Turnitin.
-This list must match the list set for turnitin.acceptable.file.extensions and turnitin.acceptable.file.types
+This list must match the list set for turnitin.oc.acceptable.file.extensions and turnitin.oc.acceptable.file.types
 # default: A hard coded list of mime types
-# example: turnitin.acceptable.mime.types.count=3
+# example: turnitin.oc.acceptable.mime.types.count=3
-# turnitin.acceptable.mime.types.1=application/pdf
+# turnitin.oc.acceptable.mime.types.1=application/pdf
-# turnitin.acceptable.mime.types.2=application/msword
+# turnitin.oc.acceptable.mime.types.2=application/msword
-# turnitin.acceptable.mime.types.3=text/plain
+# turnitin.oc.acceptable.mime.types.3=text/plain

-# turnitin.acceptable.file.types (Optional)
+# turnitin.oc.acceptable.file.types (Optional)
 # Allows you to customize the set of file extensions that Sakai will allow you to submit to Turnitin.
 Invalid file types will still be rejected by Turnitin.
-This list must match the list set for turnitin.acceptable.file.extensions and turnitin.acceptable.mime.types
+This list must match the list set for turnitin.oc.acceptable.file.extensions and turnitin.oc.acceptable.mime.types
 # default: A hard coded list of file type descriptions
-# example: turnitin.acceptable.file.types.count=3
+# example: turnitin.oc.acceptable.file.types.count=3
-# turnitin.acceptable.file.types.1=PDF
+# turnitin.oc.acceptable.file.types.1=PDF
-# turnitin.acceptable.file.types.2=Word Doc
+# turnitin.oc.acceptable.file.types.2=Word Doc
-# turnitin.acceptable.file.types.3=Rich Text
+# turnitin.oc.acceptable.file.types.3=Rich Text

 # turnitin.option.exclude_bibliographic (Optional)
 # Allows you to show or hide the "exclude bibliography" option when creating an assignment.